-The communication between the C-867 and a PC is necessary to configure the C-867 and send motion commands using the commands of the GCS.
+Communication between the C-867 and a PC is required to configure the C-867 and to command motion using the GCS commands.
 Various PC software applications are available for this purpose.

 5.10.1 Doing Initial Installation

 Accessories

 - PC with Windows or Linux operating system and at least 30 MB free storage space - Data storage device with PI Software Suite (included in the scope of delivery) For information on the compatibility of the software with PC operating systems see the C-990.CD1 Release News in the root directory of the data storage device.